BrianSigafoos/hugo_site/content/2022-08-06-design-docs.md

 ## Details

-[1-2 paragraphs, givig more context than the problem statement]
+[1-2 paragraphs, giving more context than the problem statement]

 ## Goals